Ersan Gülüm

-Ersan Adem Gülüm (/tr/; born 17 May 1987) is a former professional footballer who last played as a centre back for Preston Lions in the NPL Victoria 3 and current president of Hume City FC.
+Ersan Adem Gülüm (/tr/; born 17 May 1987) is a former professional soccer player who last played as a centre back for Preston Lions in the NPL Victoria 3 and current president of Hume City FC.
 Born in Australia, Gülüm played for Australia at under-23 level before electing to represent Turkey in senior competition.

 Early life

 Gülüm grew up in the Melbourne suburb of Meadow Heights.